Critical values for the $\beta$-transformation with a hole at $0$: Introduction

 \end{definition}

-Here and throughout the paper we use lexicographical order $\succ$ between sequences and words; see Section \ref{sec:preliminaries and Farey words}.
-Clearly, the words $0$ and $1$ are Lyndon.
-Let $\LL$ {denote} the set of all Lyndon words of length at least two.
-Then by Definition \ref{def:lyndon words} it follows that each $\s\in\LL$ has a prefix $0$ and a suffix $1$.
+Here and throughout the paper we use lexicographical order $\succ$ between sequences and words; see Section \ref{sec:preliminaries and Farey words}. {The words $0$ and $1$ are (vacuously) Lyndon.} Let $\LL$ {denote} the set of all Lyndon words of length at least two.
+Then by Definition \ref{def:lyndon words}, each $\s\in\LL$ has a prefix $0$ and a suffix $1$.
 It is well-known that each Farey word is Lyndon (cf.~\cite[Proposition 2.8]{Carminati-Isola-Tiozzo-2018}).
 Thus $\F\subset\LL$.

 Now we define a substitution operator $\bullet$ in $\LL$.
 This requires the following notation.
 By a {\em word} we mean a finite string of zeros and ones.
 For any two words $\mathbf u=u_1\ldots u_m, \mathbf v=v_1\ldots v_n$ we denote by $\mathbf u\mathbf v=u_1\ldots u_m v_1\ldots v_n$ their concatenation.
 Furthermore, we write $\mathbf u^\f$ for the periodic sequence with periodic block $\mathbf u$.
 For a word $\mathbf w=w_1\ldots w_n\in\set{0,1}^n$ we denote $\mathbf w^-:=w_1\ldots w_{n-1}{0}$ if $w_n=1$, and $\mathbf w^+:=w_1\ldots w_{n-1}{1}$ if $w_n=0$.
 Furthermore, we denote by $\L(\mathbf w)$ the lexicographically largest cyclic permutation of $\mathbf w$.
 Now for two words $\s=s_1\ldots s_m\in\LL$ and $\r=r_1\ldots r_\ell\in\set{0,1}^\ell$ we define